VLAN Practice Lab Setup in Packet Tracer

 Connect S1's FastEthernet 0/1 to PC0 and FastEthernet 0/2 to PC1, PC2, and PC3 to S2's FastEthernet 0/1 and 0/2, and PC4 and PC5 to S3's FastEthernet 0/1 and 0/2.

-Finally, we need to assign an IP configuration to each end device.
+Finally, assign an IP configuration to each end device.
 Each VLAN belongs to a separate IP subnet.
-In this lab, we will configure two VLANs.
-For two VLANs, we need two IP subnets.
-I will use the network 10.0.0.0/8 and 20.0.0.0/8 to assign IP configurations to end devices.
+In this lab, you will configure two VLANs.
+For two VLANs, you need two IP subnets.
+You can use any IP subnets.
+This tutorial uses 10.0.0.0/8 and 20.0.0.0/8.
+Assign IP configurations to end devices.
+To assign an IP configuration, click PC, click Desktop, and click IP configuration.

 Assign an IP configuration from the first IP subnet.